splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-attributes-processor.rst

 The processor can't resolve the IP address of the pods that emit telemetry data when running in Data forwarding mode.
 To receive the correct IP addresses in a Collector gateway, configure the agents to forward addresses.

-To forward IP addresses to gateways, configure the Collectors in Host monitoring to run in passthrough mode.
+To forward IP addresses to gateways, configure the Collectors in Host monitoring mode to run in passthrough mode.
 This ensures that agents detect IP addresses and pass them as an attribute attached to all telemetry resources.

 .. code-block:: yaml